mongodb/docs/source/administration/backups.rst

 :ref:`considerations <backup-considerations>` as you develop the most appropriate strategy for backing up your MongoDB environment.
 Then, use the examples from the :ref:`block level backup methods
-<block-level-backup>` section and possibly the
+<block-level-backup>` section and possibly the ":ref:`backups using
-":doc:`backups-import-export`" documentation to implement the backup solution that is best suited to your deployment's needs.
-Clustered environments, either with shards or replicas, require special considerations, see ":doc:`backups-with-shard-and-replica-clusters`" for more information.
+mongodump <backups-from-dumps>`" documentation to implement the backup solution that is best suited to your deployment's needs.
+Clustered environments, either with shards or replicas, require special considerations, see ":ref:`backup considerations for shard clusters and replica sets <backups-with-sharding-and-replication>`" for more information.

 A robust backup strategy along with at tested corresponding restore strategy is crucial for every production-grade deployment.
 Take the